-Because Adam was made in the image of God, and we are his descendents, we are different than the animals.
+Because Adam was made in the image of God and we are his descendants, we are different from the animals.
 Adam had the breath of life breathed into him, whereas the animals did not (Gen. 2:7).
 Also, Adam was given dominion over the animals.
 Additionally, being made in the image of God means that we have value.
 All people have value because of this.

 Being made in God's image means that we have a soul, that we can reason, know God, worship Him, and love Him.
 Animals cannot.
 We have moral values and abstract conceptual capability.
 The human is a wonderful creation of God.

 God is concerned with man.
 Man is the object of God's creative and redemptive work.
 God loves us (John 3:16), provides for us (Matt.
 5:43-47), and has provided redemption for us through His Son (John 3:16).

 However, originally Adam and Eve were pure and sinless.
 But, because they rebelled against God, they became sinners.
 As a result, their offspring inherited their sinful nature.
 Many Christians today do not accept the teaching that we have sinful natures, but it is true.
 We are by nature sinners worthy of damnation (Eph.
 2:3).
 Of course, we are not as sinful as we can be, but we are all touched by sin.
 Consider the following scriptures concerning human nature:

 - Our hearts are deceitful and desperately sick (Jer.
 17:9).

 - We are full of evil (Mark 7:21-23).

 - We love darkness rather than light (John 3:19).